-Theatre-Masks.com provides masks to professional theatres, individual artists, and educational institutions worldwide.
+Jonathan Becker provides masks to professional theatres, individual artists, educational institutions and collectors worldwide.

 Our most popular masks are designed for the Commedia Dell’Arte.
 Consisting of stock comedic characters such as Arlechino and Pantelone, they have great significance, each with a rich history and story behind it.
 Commedia Masks are often used in actor training, focusing on the connection between movement and expression.
 Our Commedia Dell’Arte Masks are based in the historical forms, but lean toward a more modern sculptural style.

 These Character masks and character half masks have been designed for both classroom use and for professional touring companies.
 The character masks are based very strongly in particular passions (rage, fear, jealousy etc.).
 For actor training the masks are great for encouraging an understanding of action and play.
 The full-face character masks lend themselves to a pure play of action and the character half masks allow for the use of text.

 The neutral theatre masks are intended mainly for the training of actors.
 The neutral mask leads the actor toward a state of alert availability and an understanding of discovery, economy of movement and presence.
 It is a mask that is most strongly connected to the teaching methods developed by Jacques Lecoq.
 Neutral masks from the studio are currently being used in many of the top training programs.

 Masks were an essential part of the Greek Theatre.
 Masks in the Greek Theatre provided means of transformation.
 The Greek actor was able to put on a second face and transcend everyday life taking on a theatrical persona.
 Our masks have been created over the years for a variety of plays and have been based loosely on ancient designs.
 Our Greek Masks are a three-quarter mask, covering the face except for the mouth.